plausible/analytics/README.md

 ### Can Plausible Analytics be self-hosted?

-At the moment we don't provide support for easily self-hosting the code.
-Currently, the purpose of keeping the code open-source is to be transparent with the community about how we collect and process data.
+The purpose of keeping the code open-source is to be transparent with the community about how we collect and process however, we do provide an experimental [docker-based self hosting](./HOSTING.md) setup.
+Please note that this is still in *alpha* stage and care should be taken while using it for production system.

-Making Plausible Analytics easy to self-host, providing full documentation and support for the process is something we want to see happening in the future.
-There is [a GitHub thread](https://github.com/plausible-insights/plausible/issues/26) you can join and engage with to follow our progress in making Plausible Analytics easy to self-host.

 ### Why is Plausible Analytics not free like Google Analytics?